keboola/connection-docs/storage/tokens/index.md

 administrators, they are called **Master Tokens**.
 Their description is their user email and they cannot be modified or deleted.
 The only way to delete Master Tokens is removing the user from the project at the *Users & Settings* page.

-As the actual token becomes immediately invalid, it needs to be **refreshed**.
+Every token can be *refreshed*: a new token is generated and the old token becomes immediately invalid.
-If your own Master Token has been invalidated, refresh your Storage view in the console.
+If you invalidate your Master Token, reload your Storage view in the browser.

-Allowing access to data, tokens should be refreshed every time there is a suspicion they have leaked.
+Because tokens allow access to data, you should refresh a token in case there is a suspicion that the token has leaked.

 {: .image-popup}
 ![Screenshot - Storage Tokens](/storage/tokens/overview.png)